 When the groundwater and rainwater cannot drain properly, they can make their way into the basement area of your house.
 Poor drainage systems and weak soil around your home’s foundation are some of the most common causes of wetness in the basement.
 When the water flow is not directed away from the house, it will accumulate around the foundation, which will flow into the basement’s cold joints, porous walls, floor, and cracks.

 Poorly Installed & Maintained Gutters:

 Gutters are assembled to direct rainwater away from the foundation of the house.
 When the gutters are installed improperly or get clogged due to poor maintenance, water will drain toward the home’s foundation – rather than away from the foundation.

 Cracks in the Basement:

 Cracks on basement floors, walls, ceilings, and around the doors & windows tend to provide the perfect way for water could flow into the basement area from the outside.
 Water always finds the most accessible paths through the least resistant areas, and cracks in the basement serve as the most natural path for water to get inside.

 Hydrostatic pressure occurs when water accumulates around the foundation of your house.
 As gravity tends to push down the water, it tries to escape by releasing pressure.
 As such, the water forces its way into cracks in basement walls and floor or the area where the wall and floor meet.
 Due to the build-up of intense pressure, foundation cracks can form on basement walls and floors.

 Most Common Ways to Waterproof a Basement

-Now that you have received an in-depth idea of the common causes of wetness in the basement, it is essential to know how interior basement waterproofing works to keep the area dry.
+Now that you have received an in-depth idea of the common causes of wetness in the basement, it is essential to know how interior and exterior waterproofing works to keep the area dry.